ARMAGH PIPERS EDUCATION PROGRAMME 2018 – 2019

 b) Piping Classes – intensive regular pipe maintenance and reed making classes.
 This could lead to apprenticeships within our piping making workshop

-d) Heritage project – developing the on-going heritage project, researching their family’s musical traditions and traditions of their locality
+d) Heritage project – maintaining and expanding the web-based archive developed as part of the Musical Footsteps project, researching their family’s musical traditions and traditions of their locality

-e) Collaborations – developing new collaborative links with i) Duncairn Arts and Cultural Centre ii) National Piping Centre, Glasgow iii) World Music Centre, Limerick University
+e) Collaborations – developing new collaborative links with, for example, Duncairn Arts and Cultural Centre; National Piping Centre, Glasgow, and the Irish World Academy of Music and Dance at the University of Limerick

 a) Learning about, and trying, new instruments

-b) LCM Exams – preparations for LCM exams
+b) LCM Exams – preparations for London College of Music exams

-c) Performance – composing and rehearsing a musical play to include songs, tunes and dances to be performed for parents and teachers from local Primary Schools
+c) Performance – composing and rehearsing a musical play to include songs, tunes and dances, performed for parents and teachers from local primary schools

-d) Schools Outreach Programme – prepare a group of young musicians to tour local schools at the invitation of the school’s principal to promote interest on learning traditional music and songs to show what very young children can achieve through attendance at Armagh Pipers Club classes
+d) Schools Outreach – young musicians visit local schools at the invitation of the principal to promote interest in learning traditional music and songs to show what children can achieve through attendance at Armagh Pipers Club classes

 e) General Music Making – organise regular children’s sessions and source performance opportunities